jdrumgoole/gdelttools/README.md

 This command will only download the `export` files for the last 365 days which are the files we are interested in.

+## How to import downloaded data into MongoDB

 Now import the CSV files with [mongoimport](https://docs.mongodb.com/database-tools/mongoimport/).

 There is a [mongoimport.sh](https://raw.githubusercontent.com/jdrumgoole/gdelttools/master/mongoimport.sh)